How To Choose The Right Degree For You

 Think outside the box

 The selection of degrees available can make it a hard choice, especially if you’re torn between several course providers.
-However, have you thought about degrees slightly different from the norm?
+However, have you thought about degrees and unique PhD programs slightly different from the norm?
 Consider options you may not have heard of, especially if they spark your interest.
 These subjects may open up other career options to regular routes and provide a refreshing take on your university education.

 Taking the next step in your education and career is both exciting and daunting.
 However, by researching and exploring your options, selecting the right degree you’ll begin your journey to a career you love.